streetpea/chiaki-ng/docs/setup/installation.md

     You can copy from and paste into `konsole` windows with ++ctrl+shift+c++ (copy) and ++ctrl+shift+v++ (paste) instead of the normal ++ctrl+c++ (copy) and ++ctrl+v++ (paste) shortcuts.
 In fact, ++ctrl+c++ is a shortcut to terminate the current process in the `konsole`.
 Additionally, you can still right-click and select copy or paste as per normal.

-1. Open a `konsole` window (Go to applications in the bottom left corner and type in `konsole` in the search bar to find it)
+1. Open a `konsole` window

+    Go to applications in the bottom left corner and type in `konsole` in the search bar to find it and launch it.

 2. Run the following command in the `konsole` window to install `chiaki4deck` as a sandboxed user-level installation (more secure vs default of system-level installation)

     ``` bash
-    flatpak install --user -y https://github.com/streetpea/chiaki4deck/releases/download/v1.1.0/re.chiaki.Chiaki4deck.flatpakref
+    flatpak install --user -y https://github.com/streetpea/chiaki4deck/releases/download/v1.2.0/re.chiaki.Chiaki4deck.flatpakref
     ```

     ???+ example "Example Output"